-For determining the waste quantities in Cape Agulhas Municipality, the population statistics from census were used to calculate the total tonnage of municipal solid waste (MSW), using typical waste generation figures per person of each sector of the community.
+For the purpose of determining the waste quantities in Cape Agulhas Municipality, the population statistics from census were used to calculate the total tonnage of municipal solid waste (MSW), using typical waste generation figures per person of each sector of the community.

 No accurate data on waste generation in Cape Agulhas Municipality exists due to the lack of weighbridges or other measuring devices.
-The rural population was not taken as contributors; consequently, the figures below do not include rural waste.
+The rural population was not taken as contributors; consequently the figures below do not include rural waste.

-2.1.2 Volumes of General Waste generated
+2.1.2 Volumes of General Waste generated Walter to update